This post may contain affiliate links. Please read my disclosure for more info.

 The typical fast food meal for one person costs anywhere from $5-$10+ right?
 If you eat out 5x per week, you’re spending an extra $25-50 per person!

-If you’re hitting up the fast food line because you feel like you have no time or energy to cook at the end of the day, try taking one day per month to prep your dinners ahead of time.
+If you’re hitting up the fast food line because you feel like you have no time or energy to cook at the end of the day, try prepping some of your meals ahead of time.

 If you actually use your membership– cool!
 That’s great.